 Please comment underneath or let us know your thoughts, ideas or if you know of anyone who’s planning to recycle these.

-And solution going forward?
+And the solution going forward?

 That way solar panels could be repaired, exchanged and responsibly recycled by the original equipment manufacturer.

-Win-win solution for everyone.
+A win-win solution for everyone.
 Don’t you think?